1 year, 1 month ago #241976Sabrina PrattParticipant

 All my fiercely loyal and loving heart always;

 Founder, Owner & Artistic DirectorZoom is the leader in modern enterprise video communications, with an easy, reliable cloud platform for video and audio conferencing, chat, and webinars across mobile, desktop, and room systems.
-Zoom Rooms is the original software-based conference room solution used around the world in board, confer…10 months, 2 weeks ago #241370Tiffany TurnerParticipant
+Zoom Rooms is the original software-based conference room solution used around the world in board, confer…1 year, 1 month ago #241370Tiffany TurnerParticipant

 Nichole, Jack will be your friend.
 Nichole male friend count is at least 1 now.